lovezjx8/codextest/README.md

 # codextest

-This repository contains a simple todo CLI example.
+This repository contains a simple todo application.
+You can use it via the command line or with a small graphical interface.

 ## Usage